EARLY R75/5 BING CV CARBURETORS; problems, including idle problems.

 particularly at the bottom and must not be installed backwards.
 Later in this article are photos of the butterfly done correctly, and INcorrectly.

-Adjustment of idle mixture, idle speed, and interaction of those; and, the effect of not quite perfect cable synchronization, is PRONOUNCED on these early carburetors, as are altitude effects on idle speed.
+The need for critical adjustment of idle mixture, idle speed, and interaction of those; and, the effect of not quite perfect cable synchronization, is PRONOUNCED on these early carburetors, as are altitude effects on idle speed.
 Everything has to be JUST RIGHT for anything even approaching a decent synchronization and stable operation.
 Even then, they are not as nice as the later models, and perhaps cannot be made quite so, but they CAN be made to be QUITE acceptable.
-MANY have NO problems, even with large mileages on them!!
+MANY have NO problems, even with large mileages on them!!...and THAT is due to the inconsistencies of the manufacturing.

 This is NOT a "how to overhaul a Bing CV" article.
-A true overhaul is not just a thorough cleaning; but, includes full cleaning and new float, float needle, slide needle, slide needle jet, diaphragm, and probably shaft O-ring and other O-rings.
+A true overhaul is not just a thorough cleaning; but, includes full cleaning and new float, float needle, slide needle, slide needle jet, diaphragm, and probably shaft O-ring and other O-rings (some carburetors, the very earliest R75/5, had some O-rings missing, compared to the later carburetors, even with the same model number).
 I will assume that your carburetors are basically in good condition, parts-wise, including NON-leaking dome inserts!!
 I will also assume you know how to spray brake cleaner on the rubber adaptors to the cylinder heads to see if they are leaking (idle speed changes); and know how to adjust the carburetors.
 If not, read my other carburetor articles!!

 BMW made a number of modifications to these carburetors